To view information about our mission, vision, goals, and our Statement on Diversity, please visit our about page.

 No, you can be an off-campus student and still be eligible for our positions (including the Resident Assistant position).

 Once you submit your application, your references will be emailed a link to follow and complete.
 There emails are automated, and occasionally end up in the spam/junk folder.
 Please alert your references to be on the look-out.
+It is very important to note that your references will not receive any notification until after you finalize and submit your application.
+Please be aware of the reference deadline.
+It is the responsibility of the candidate to keep track of their references being completed as you can view this from your application.

 You will be contacted in the event that we are moving you to the next phase of the hiring process (after an application, we would contact you for an interview or let you know that you do not meet the minimum qualifications at this time).
+We may not be able to move everyone forward.

 No, you will have to arrange for your own transportation and parking needs.